Giftpilz0/giftpilz0.github.io/docs/git/tag.md

 {: .note }

-> Tags nutzt man, um einen bestimmten Meilenstein festzuhalten wie zum Beispiel
+> Tags are used to save a milestone, such as
-> der Stabile Release einer Software Bsp: v1.0
+> the stable release of a software example: v1.0

 ______________________________________________________________________